E-Invoicing for UAE Free Zone Companies: Are You Exempt?

 SmartFenek for Free Zone Companies

-SmartFenek's e-invoicing module is built for UAE businesses, including free zone companies.
-It handles:
+SmartFenek's E-Invoicing Readiness module (launching 2027) is being built for UAE businesses, including free zone companies.
+It will handle:

 - Free Zone Invoicing Rules: Correctly identifies supplies to mainland vs intra-free-zone and applies VAT rules appropriately